davehorner/buxn/README.md

 `buxn-ctags` is a program to generate [ctags](https://github.com/universal-ctags/ctags) file from a .tal file (and its includes).
 It is only tested on classic Vim and it uses byte offset to go to the exact definition location instead of line number or search pattern.

+`buxn-repl` is a simple REPL.
+The stack will be pretty printed.

 ### Android

 Make sure that Android SDK & NDK are installed.